cnorm35/bridgetown-blog/src/_posts/the_road_to_rails_conf.md

 One idea I had was to see if the after market remote start device I had installed on my truck had an API available.
-The device uses LTE to stay connected and has a moble app that allows you to monitor the status and perform differnt actions like lock/unlock and start the vehicle.
+The device uses LTE to stay connected and has a mobile app that allows you to monitor the status and perform different actions like lock/unlock and start the vehicle.
 My top idea soon became something along the lines of

 "I wonder if I could send an inbound email to start my truck?"

 Unfortunately, there wasn't a public API I could find.
-However, I was fortunate enough to find someone who created an unoffical API wrapper with JS.
+However, I was fortunate enough to find someone who created an unofficial API wrapper with JS.

 After skimming through the repo a bit, it seemed like it was possible and after getting a token, would be a pretty simple API request I could trigger in the